Elliptic curve point multiplication: -ary non-adjacent form (NAF) method

 The wNAF guarantees that on average there will be a density of $\tfrac{1}{w + 1}$ point additions (slightly better than the unsigned window).
 It requires 1 point doubling and $2^{w-2} - 1$ point additions for precomputation.
 The algorithm then requires $n$ point doublings and $\tfrac{n}{w + 1}$ point additions for the rest of the multiplication.

 One property of the NAF is that we are guaranteed that every non-zero element $d_i$ is followed by at least $w - 1$ additional zeroes.
 This is because the algorithm clears out the lower $w$ bits of $d$ with every subtraction of the output of the mods function.
 This observation can be used for several purposes.
 After every non-zero element the additional zeroes can be implied and do not need to be stored.
 Secondly, the multiple serial divisions by 2 can be replaced by a division by $2^w$ after every non-zero $d_i$ element and divide by 2 after every zero.

 It has been shown that through application of a FLUSH+RELOAD side-channel attack on OpenSSL, the full private key can be revealed after performing cache-timing against as few as 200 signatures performed.

 Montgomery ladder

-The Montgomery ladder approach computes the point multiplication in a fixed amount of time.
-This can be beneficial when timing or power consumption measurements are exposed to an attacker performing a side-channel attack.
+The Montgomery ladder approach computes the point multiplication in a fixed number of operations.
+This can be beneficial when timing, power consumption, or branch measurements are exposed to an attacker performing a side-channel attack.
 The algorithm uses the same representation as from double-and-add.